-- ✓ Documentation certifying that client is eligible to participate in the VIDA program; the specific required documentation is outlined in Candidate Eligibility and Enrollment and copies of all the appropriate materials for each eligibility measure must be documented - ✓ Savings Plan and Budget - ✓ Other Asset Specific Documentation such as the Business Plan/Checklist; Education Plan - Documentation that all training was completed; in cases where the intermediary does not provide the training directly, they must receive proof from the saver of successful completion of the course work. - ✓ Documentation that counseling and technical assistance was provided (including date of assistance, amount of time spent, and a summary of topics discussed) - ✓ Copies of all Qualified Withdrawal and Non-qualified Withdrawal forms - ✓ Documentation of the cost of the asset - ✓ Documentation that the asset has been purchased as specified on the Qualified Withdrawal Form
+- ✓ Documentation certifying that client is eligible to participate in the VIDA program; the specific required documentation is outlined in Candidate Eligibility and Enrollment and copies of all the appropriate materials for each eligibility measure must be documented - ✓ Savings Plan and Budget - ✓ Documentation that all training was completed; in cases where the intermediary does not provide the training directly, they must receive proof from the saver of successful completion of the course work. - ✓ Documentation that counseling and technical assistance was provided (including date of assistance, amount of time spent, and a summary of topics discussed) - ✓ Copies of all Qualified Withdrawal and/or Non-qualified Withdrawal forms - ✓ Documentation of the home purchase, i.e. closing disclosure - ✓ Documentation that the home has been purchased as specified on the Qualified Withdrawal Form